Battle of Kwajalein: Geography

-The two most significant land masses are Kwajalein Island in the south, and the linked islands of Roi-Namur in the north.
-By the start of World War II, the Marshalls (South Seas Mandate) were already an integral part of the Japanese perimeter of defense.
+The two most significant land masses are Kwajalein Island in the south and the linked islands of Roi-Namur in the north.
+By the start of World War II, the Marshalls were already an integral part of the Japanese perimeter of defense.
 Its facilities were being utilized as outlying bases for submarines and surface warships, as well as for air staging for future advances being planned against Ellice, the Fiji Islands, and Samoa.

 Gilbert and Marshall Islands campaign

 After the capture of Makin and Tarawa in the Gilbert Islands, the next step in the United States Navy's campaign in the central Pacific was the Marshall Island chain.
 These islands had been Imperial German colonies, after their purchase from Spain in 1899.
-At the end of World War I they were assigned to Japan in the post-war settlement as the "Eastern Mandates".
+At the end of World War I they were assigned to Japan in the post-war settlement through the South Seas Mandate.
 The islands then became a mystery because the Japanese closed them to the outside world.
-It was presumed the Japanese had built illegal fortifications throughout the islands, but the precise extent of such fortifications was unknown.
+It was presumed the Japanese had built illegal fortifications throughout the islands, but the extent of such fortifications was unknown.
 Japan regarded them as part of the "outer ring" of their territory.

-The strategic importance of the Marshalls had been recognized as early as 1921 in Plan Orange, an American interwar plan for a possible conflict with Japan.
+The strategic importance of the Marshalls had been recognized as early as 1921 in War Plan Orange, an American interwar plan for a possible conflict with Japan.
 The Marshalls were a key step in the island-hopping march to the Japanese mainland.

 After losing the Solomon Islands and New Guinea to the Allies in 1943, the Japanese command decided that the Gilbert and Marshall Islands were expendable.
 They preferred fighting a decisive battle closer to home.
 Nevertheless, the Marshalls were reinforced at the end of 1943 to make their capture more costly for the Americans.
 By January 1944, the regional commander in Truk, Admiral Masashi Kobayashi, had 28,000 troops to defend the Marshalls, although he had very few aircraft.

-Japanese planning and preparations
+Japanese planning and preparation

 The 6th Base Force, under the command of Rear Admiral Monzo Akiyama, and headquartered on Kwajalein since August 1941, was the principal defense force of the islands.
-Akiyama had his men spread out over a very wide area, with IJN air bases located on Roi-Namur, Mili, Maloelap, Enewetak, and Wotje.
+Akiyama had his men spread out over a very wide area, with naval-air bases located on Roi-Namur, Mili, Maloelap, Enewetak, and Wotje.
 Garrison troops on the island included the 1st Company, 3rd Mobile Battalion, 1st Amphibious Brigade, plus units of the 2nd Mobile Battalion.

 The defense system on the islands was mostly in line, with little or no depth.
 The Japanese had twin 12.7 cm guns on each end of the island plus 80mm guns on the ocean and lagoon sides.
 The 22nd Air Flotilla, depleted after the Gilbert campaign, had 128 aircraft in the Marshalls, 10 on Kwajalein.